The Parliamentary Business Resources Act 2017 imposes overarching obligations.

-- inclusion of any slogans or additional pictures or graphics
+- inclusion of any slogans or additional photographs or graphics, including background imagery

-- references on electorate office signage to any portfolios or positions held other than being a member or a senator (unless a combined ministerial/electorate office)
+- references on electorate office signage to any portfolios or positions held other than being a member or a senator, unless the signage is for a combined ministerial/electorate office

 No signage containing material for commercial purposes, such as advertising or the logo of a business, can be displayed inside or outside the office (for further guidance see Selection and use of offices).